-At the EU level, Directive 2014/89/EU, the so-called MSP Directive, calls for transboundary co-operation between the EU Member States (Article 11) as well as other (non-EU) states (Article 12) (Janßen et al., 2018).
+At the EU level, Directive 2014/89/EU, the so-called MSP Directive, calls for public participation of all affected subjects (Article 9) - including, where necessary, a transboundary impact assessment- and for transboundary co-operation between the EU Member States (Article 11) as well as other (non-EU) states (Article 12) (Janßen et al., 2018).
 This co-operative approach aligns with HELCOM Recommendation 28E/9 on development of broadscale MSP principles in the Baltic Sea Area.
 HELCOM and VASAB remain the most important regional coordinative bodies of MSP in the Baltic Sea Area.